gerrardcowburn/sandpit/arc-blog/multi-region/README.md

-# Route 53 ARC Blog Post - Multi Region Code
+# Route 53 Application Recovery Controller Blog Post - Multi Region Code

 This repository supports a blog post on Route 53 Application Recovery Controller.
 It contains 3 independent but related groups of artifacts:
 1. `infra-stackset` is a collection of CloudFormation Nested StackSet templates which deploys base infrastructure components across two regions, used as a basis for modelling and understanding the Route 53 Application Recovery Controller functionality.
 These components include networking, load balancers, autoscaling groups, and databases.